karlosye/React-typescript-ecommerce/README.md

 - Modern Minimalistic UI using React-Bootstrap
 - Add to shopping cart & manage shopping cart functionality
 - Context API for global state management
+- Restful API to connect front-end with back-end
+- MongoDB configure with Mongoose package for data modeling

 ## 🙏 Deploy to Netlify